 Symmetric Unicast and Multicast Forwarding PerformanceThe performance of the cDVR service is highly dependent on consistent and predictable network performance.
 In particular, the delivery of a quality cDVR experience will require a high performance multicast fabric.
-Continued advances in delivering rich screen experience, with 4K & UHD streams, has been pushing the pixel rates of video streams.
-Emerging standards like 4K video recordings and play-back will consume 2-3x the current bandwidth.
+Continued advancement in the delivery of a rich screen experience, with 4K & UHD streams, has pushed the pixel rates of video streams.
+Forecasts indicate emerging standards such as 4K video recordings and play-back will consume 2-3x the current bandwidth.

 Figure 3: Next Generation Multicast Architecture

 High Performance IP Fabric with Deep BuffersConcurrent video recording and streaming on top of the hour, that correspond with program start times, are unique hallmarks of cDVR traffic patterns.
-In leaf-spine based IP fabric designs, high levels of concurrency lead to sustained microbursts resulting in packet drops.
-Packet loss ultimately degrades viewing experiences that transpires in the form of video tiling and frame skips.
+High levels of concurrency can lead to sustained microbursts resulting in packet drops.
+Packet loss ultimately degrades the viewing experience in the form of video tiling and frame skips.

-Arista Network 7500R and 7280R series of routing and switching platforms are designed with unparalleled deep buffers to deliver an unprecedented 50ms of buffer capacity in both fixed and modular form factors.
-IP/Ethernet storage architecture utilizing Arista’s high-performance R-series platforms combine deep buffers with advanced forwarding architecture based on Virtual Output Queue (VoQ) to guard against packet loss from microbursts and incast.
+Arista Network 7800R3, 7500R3 and 7280R3 series of routing and switching platforms are designed with unparalleled deep buffers to deliver an unprecedented 40ms of buffer capacity in both fixed and modular form factors.
+An IP/Ethernet storage architecture utilizing Arista’s high-performance R3-series platforms combines deep buffers with an advanced forwarding architecture based on Virtual Output Queue (VoQ) to guard against packet loss from microbursts and incasts.

-As with all high performance networks, cDVR deployments require high speed interconnects, starting from the server and storage layer.
-The evolution of Ethernet access is undergoing yet another transformation with the advent of 25G/50G standards.
-The Arista 7500R and 7280R series supports both Consortium and IEEE industry standard 25G, 50G and 100G.
-The 7280R can support up to 60 ports of 100G in a 2RU form factor, whereas the 7500R can support an industry leading 576 ports of 100G.
-This enables operators to build the high performance video delivery infrastructure, with Universal leaf and spine, providing access for all speeds 10G, 25G.
-40G, 50G and 100G.
+As with all high-performance networks, cDVR deployments require high speed interconnects, starting from the server and storage layer.
+The evolution of Ethernet access is undergoing yet another transformation with the availability of 25G/50G/100G standards.
+The Arista 7500R3 and 7280R3 series supports both Consortium and IEEE industry standard 25G, 50G and 100G.
+The 7280R3 can support up to 48 ports of 400G in a 2RU form factor, and the 7800R3 can support an industry leading 288 ports of 400G.
+This flexibility enables operators to build the high performance video delivery infrastructure, with Universal leaf and spine, providing access at all speeds, from 10G, 25G, 40G, 50G and 100G to 400G.

-- Superior ECMP support with industry’s fastest convergence times and the largest fan-out scale supporting up to 128-way active/active spine switches.
+- Superior ECMP support with industry’s fastest convergence times and the largest fan-out scale supporting up to 256-way active/active spine switches.